 Kayak Tours / Shikara Tours / Smaller Boats

 These are day tours, and typically start around 6-7 am in the morning.
 Their price range starts from 300 per hour (manually paddled shikara) to 600 per hour (shikara with engines).
-The kayaks tours is fix at 1500 for two hours.
+The kayaks tours are fixed at 1500 for two hours.

 I liked these ones better, as they take you in the interiors of the backwaters.
 You get to see a different side of backwaters, people engaged in their daily chores along waterways, paddling through the pretty paddy fields.